simplex-chat/simplexmq/rfcs/2024-01-26-file-links.md

 The flow would be like this:

 - Sending:
-  1. Upload file as usual with `xftpSendFile`, get recipient file description in `SFDONE` message.
+  1. Upload file as usual with `xftpSendFile`, get recipient file descriptions in `SFDONE` message.
-  2. Upload file description with `xftpSendDescription`, get its redirect-description in its `SFDONE` message.
+  2. Upload one of the file descriptions with `xftpSendDescription`, get its redirect-description in its `SFDONE` message.
   3. Use `encodeFileDescriptionURI` to get a QR-sized URI.
   4. Show QR code / copy link.
 - Receiving: